-The West Coast stretches from Gothenburg to the border of Norway.
-This is where you can eat some of world's best seafood, spot seals from a kayak, have a floating sauna and soak in a seaweed bath at a spa.
+Sweden’s west coast stretches from Gothenburg up to the border with Norway.
+Along the coast feast on some of the world's best seafood, spot seals from a kayak, have a floating sauna and soak in a seaweed bath at a spa.

 Islands, islands and more islands

 Sweden’s most westerly islands, the aptly named Väderöarna Islands (The Weather Islands), are kayaking heaven for seafood lovers.

 At Käringön Island you’ll find quaint red fishing sheds, tiny outhouses and gardens that haven’t changed since the 19th century.

 Then there’s Sweden’s first national marine park, Kosterhavet, centred on the car-free Koster Islands with their unique coastline of beaches and rocky islands.
 And visit ÅstolIsland, just off Tjörn, for its freshly smoked seafood.